Huang-Libo/Notebook/UNIX/The_AWK_Programming_Language/ch2_THE_AWK_LANGUAGE.md

 Notice that everything happens in the `BEGIN` action: because there are no other *pattern-action* statements, the arguments are never treated as filenames, and no input is read.

-Another program using *command-line arguments* is `seq`, which generates sequences of integers:
+Another program using *command-line arguments* is `seq.awk`, which generates sequences of integers:

+`seq.awk`

 ```awk
 # seq - print sequences of integers